MJW3BB/CIDM_4382_FA2019/README.md

 ## Built With

-Most assignments will require the use of a few tools Documentation for libraries or frameworks used
+Most assignments will require the use of a few tools.
+Documentation for libraries or frameworks used

 * [Node Package Manager](https://www.npmjs.com/package/express)